Polycystic ovarian syndrome (PCOS)

 The diagnosis of PCOS is a clinical diagnosis supported by biochemical evidence.
-The Rotterdam Criteria, which is the most common definition, reveals that a female has a high probability of PCOS if:
+The Rotterdam Criteria, which is the most common method of diagnosis gives a high probability of PCOS if:

 It's easy to under or over-diagnose PCOS for several reasons.

 There are several endocrine conditions that mimic PCOS.
 These include: